THE HUNT HOUSE, PAULERSPURY

 CHARITY NUMBER - 1128686

 Please note change in phone number 01327 811852

 Sir Frederick henry royce

 Sir Frederick Henry Royce, OBE, was a modest genius who always referred to himself as “mechanic”.
 From 1884 and his earliest successes in the infant electrical industry (he patented the bayonet light fitting), to his death in 1933, he uncompromisingly pursued his principle of establishing the best design and using the finest materials available worked to the highest level of craftsmanship.

 His constant policy as an engineer was to do better than anyone else.
 He made a priceless contribution to Britain’s prestige and prosperity in the years of peace with a long succession of superb motor cars from 1904, and to its security in time of war with a great series of aero engines.
 From the Eagle of 1915, to the iconic Merlin which powered the Mosquito, Spitfire, Wellington and other fighting planes of World War ll.

 The Sir Henry Royce Memorial Foundation was the brainchild of the late Eric Barrass, OBE, who was a revered and long-serving General Secretary of the Rolls-Royce Enthusiasts’ Club.
 It was established in 1977 as a perpetual trust to provide a safe home for the huge volume of archive material accumulated by the Motor Division of Rolls-Royce Limited, and The Hunt House was purchased in the same year.

 In January 2012 the Foundation became a charitable company limited by guarantee, and it is now run by a Board of Directors elected by its guaranteeing members.
-It is wholly dependent for its income on support from the RREC and on donations from the public at large.
+It is largely dependent for its income on support from the RREC, with additional donations from the public at large.